 - Swing trader who focuses on daily charts can use weekly charts to identify the primary trend and 60 minutes charts for identifying the short term trend.

-- Day trader can use 60 minutes chart to identify the primary trend and five minute chart to identify the short term trend.
+- The day trader can use 60 minutes chart to identify the primary trend and a five-minute chart to identify the short term trend.

-- Positional Trader can focus on weekly charts, use monthly charts to identify the primarily trend and daily charts to identify the entries and exits.
+- Positional Trader can focus on weekly charts, use monthly charts to identify the primary trend and daily charts to identify the entries and exits.

 The selection of which time frame to use depends upon each trader.

-A trader should choose the main time frame which they are interested in and then choose a time frame above or below to compliment the time frame.
+A trader should choose the multi time frame analysis which they are interested in and then choose a time frame above or below to compliment the time frame.

 Do not get caught in taking trades in just one time frame.

-Since the daily chart is the preferred time frame for identifying swing trades, the weekly chart need to be analysed to determine if there is any resistance that the ongoing uptrend may face.
+Since the daily chart is the preferred time frame for identifying swing trades, the weekly chart needs to be analyzed to determine if there is any resistance that the ongoing uptrend may face.

 So from the weekly point of view, you can exit the trade and re-enter the trade when the stock breakouts from the resistance.